saiminh/CWN-netlifycms-eleventy/src/posts/beetroot-and-raspberry-soaked-oats.md

   - "summer"
   - "winter"
 ingredients: >-
-  ##Beetroot and raspberry soaked oats
+  ## Beetroot and raspberry soaked oats

     *Serves one*

     * 1/3 cup x oats, soaked in water or milk of choice overnight (use just enough liquid to cover the oats in a bowl)
     * 1 x small cooked beetroot or 1/2 a large one
     * 1/2 tsp x cinnamon
     * 1 tsp x vanilla extract
     * 1 TBSP x freshly ground linseeds
     * A handful of frozen berries, defrosted
     * Optional garnishes: coconut flakes, cacao nibs

-ingredients: >-
+instructions: >-
   Add your pre-soaked oats to a blender (or use a staff mixer) with the beetroot, cinnamon, vanilla and ground linseeds.
 Blend until smooth.

   Pour the mixture into a bowl and top with the raspberries, coconut and cacao nibs before serving.
 ---
 It's getting wintry.
 There's more mood lighting in my food photography and more of a reason to eat vibrant feel-good food.
 I’ve mentioned before that I like to always include a vegetable in my breakfast.
 This recipe sneaks one into soaked oats, and the beetroot-raspberry combo is a winner.